Skip to main content

 DP– IB Diploma Programme

 The IB Diploma Programme (DP) is a rigorous two-year pre-university programme for ages 16-19.
-Students study six subjects (three at Higher Level, three at Standard Level), complete an Extended Essay, Theory of Knowledge course, and Creativity, Activity, Service requirements.
+Students study six subjects (three at Higher Level, three at Standard Level), complete an Extended Essay, a Theory of Knowledge course, and Creativity, Activity, Service requirements.
 Maximum score is 45 points.

 Express– Express Stream